VincentBernet/Tirico-ShopCameraAnalytics/README.md

 ---
 ## Team

-> Whole application was made by me when i was getting a coursera specialisation on web developpment :
+> Whole application is made by 8 students during their cursus in software Engenering :

  <a href="https://github.com/VincentBernet.com" target="_blank">**FullStack**</a> |
 |:---:|